egeulgen/pathfindR.data/cran-comments.md

   New submission

   Possibly mis-spelled words in DESCRIPTION:
-    Subnetworks (3:16)
+    subnetworks (15:5)

-  This is the first submission for pathfindR.data.
+  This is the re-submission for the first submission for 'pathfindR.data'.
 This is a data-only package, containing data needed to use the CRAN package 'pathfindR'.
-As suggested, we created this separate data-only package, which will be rarely updated, to reduce the size of the main package.
-As requested, the version number was changed to be >0 and software names were single-quoted.
+As requested, I shorthened the title to be < 65 characters and updated myself as a copright holder [cph] in the Authors@R field.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.